 There are numerous benefits to walking.
 Here are a few of them:

-If you are what the experts call chronically sedentary, do not try walking 10 miles the first time you get off the couch.
+If you are chronically sedentary, do not try walking 10 miles the first time you get off the couch.
 Start off with a small goal in mind, like walking for 10 minutes at a time, then slowly build up how long you are walking.
 If you still have difficulty, break up your walk time and spread it out over the course of the day.
 After a short time, you will be able to do more of it at once.
 The key is to not get discouraged.

 Keep in mind, especially if you are just starting to walk, that you have to come back to your starting point.
 Make sure you can cover the entire distance comfortably, and not just the first part of it.

 That brisk pace of 3-4 miles per hour is not as daunting as it seems.
 It works out to a mile every 15-20 minutes.
-And people who are new to exercising do not have to hit that speed immediately to benefit from walking.
+And people who are new to exercising do not have to hit that speed right away to benefit from walking.
 The Nurses' study pointed out that even people with a slower pace had a 32% reduction in heart disease compared with people who did not walk at all.

-It not only makes the time go faster, but the companionship makes it easier to go walking on the days when the last thing you feel like doing is exercising.
+It not only makes the time go faster, but companionship makes it easier to go walking on the days when the last thing you feel like doing is exercising.

 You can log your activity on a chart or in a journal.
 The easiest way to track yourself is to download an app onto your smartphone.
 The app can map your walking course, calculate your pace, and help you manage time and distance.